But that’s not what he finds when he looks outside.

 “Yes.
 I like Maria Maria.
-Since I have to drive downtown to join you for dinner, why don’t I drive you to the theater at noon, and after dinner, I’ll take Brian to his house, and the rest of you will come back here with me.
-The advantage is the garage at the theater has a maximum of four hours, and you’d be parked there longer than that.”
+Since I have to drive downtown to join you for dinner, why don’t I drive you to the theater at noon, and after dinner, I’ll take Brian home, and the rest of you will come back here with me.
+Eric, the advantage is the garage at the theater has a maximum of four hours, and you’d be parked there longer than that.”

 “That’ll be great if you don’t mind,” Eric said.